maubuz/.dotfiles/README.md

 ## Instructions

-1. Install GNU Stow
+### Fresh Machine Install

+Follow instructions in [maubuz/ansible-homelab](https://github.com/maubuz/ansible-homelab) to install basic packages and services.

+### Clone & Bash aliases

-2. Clone this repo to home directory `~`
+1. Clone this repo to home directory `~`
-3. CD into repo clone
+2. CD into repo clone
+3. Install GNU Stow if needed.
+Check with `stow --version`
 4. Create symbolic link between a folder in the repo and the home directory.
     ```sh
     stow bash